DaveBackus/Data_Bootcamp_Book/conda-pip.md

 ## Quandl

-Access to lots of economic and financial data...
+Handy access to lots of economic and financial data...

 ## Seaborn